grattan/R_at_Grattan/docs/Data_visualisation.md

 # Data Visualisation

-This chapter explores
+This chapter explores data visualisation broadly, and how to 'do' data visualisation in R specifically.

+The next chapter -- the Visualisation Cookbook -- gives more practical advice for the charts you might want to create.

 ## Introduction to data visualisation

-Data visualisation is used in two broad ways:

-1. to **examine** and explore your data; and
-1. to **present** a finding to your audience.
+You can use data visualisation to **examine and explore** your data, and to **present** a finding to your audience.
+Both of these elements are important.

-When you start using a dataset, you should _look at it_.[^1] Plot histograms of variables-of-interest to spot outliers.
-Explore correlations with scatter plots and lines-of-best-fit.
+When you start using a dataset, you should look at it.[^1] Plot histograms of variables-of-interest to spot outliers.
+Explore correlations between variables with scatter plots and lines-of-best-fit.
 Check how many observations are in particular groups with bar charts.
 Identify variables that have missing or coded-missing values.
 Use faceting to explore differences in the above between groups, and do it interactively with non-static plots.

   [^1]: From Kieran Healy's [_Data Vizualization: A Practical Introduction_](https://socviz.co/): 'You should look at your data.
 Graphs and charts let you explore and learn about the structure of the information you collect.
 Good data visualizations also make it easier to communicate your ideas and findings to other people.'

 These **exploratory plots** are just for you and your team.
-They don't need to be perfectly labelled, the right size, in the Grattan palette or be particularly interesting.
+They don't need to be perfectly labelled, the right size, in the Grattan palette, or be particularly interesting.
-They're built and used to explore the data.
+They're built and used only to help you and your team explore the data.
-Through this process, you can become confident your data is _what it says it is_.
+Through this process, you can become confident your data is _what you think it is_.

-When you **present a visualisation to a reader**, you make decisions about what they can and cannot see.
-You choose to highlight or omit particular things to help them better understand the message you are presenting.
+When you choose to **present a visualisation to a reader**, you have to make decisions about what they can and cannot see.
+You need to highlight or omit particular things to help them better understand the message you are presenting.

-This requires important technical decisions: what data to use, what 'stat' to present it with --- show every data point, show a distribution function, show the average or the median --- and on what scale --- raw numbers, on a log scale, as a proportion of a total.
+This requires important _technical_ decisions: what data to use, what 'stat' to present it with --- _show every data point, show a distribution function, show the average or the median?_ --- and on what scale --- _raw numbers, on a log scale, as a proportion of a total?_.

 It also requires _aesthetic_ decisions.
 What colours in the Grattan palette would work best?
 Where should the labels be placed and how could they be phrased to succinctly convey meaning?
 Should data points be represented by lines, or bars, or dots, or balloons, or shades of colour?